Clemson vs. Duke: Odds, spread, over/under - September 4

 Clemson vs. Duke Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup available at different sportsbooks.
+See the odds, spread and over/under for this matchup posted at several sportsbooks.

 |Favorite